ga-wdi-lessons/mongoose-intro/readme.md

 studentsController.index();
 ```

-Run `node controllers/studentsController.js` in the terminal.
+Run `$ node controllers/studentsController.js` in the terminal.

 Now let's do `show`...